How To Photograph Long Exposure Pictures

-Try to think of long exposure photography as a ‘creative blur’ to the moving parts of your photo.
-Whether that be waves crashing into shore, car headlights driving down the road, waterfalls, ferris wheels, clouds you name it.
+Try to think of long exposure photography as a ‘creative blur’ to add to the moving parts of your photo.
+Whether that be waves crashing into the shore, car headlights driving down the road, waterfalls, ferris wheels, clouds, you name it.
 If it moves, it’s fair game for long exposure photography!
 Utilizing this motion blur can make relatively uninteresting subjects look more interesting.

 You don’t want to take a long exposure image if you want to retain details of any moving objects.
 For example, if you took a long exposure of a person running, you’d get nothing but a blurry streak across your photo.
 That’s likely not the look you were trying to go for if you meant to capture a cool action shot.